 Think about the features you used and those that you didn’t.
 This will give you a fabulous starting point for finding the perfect diary for next year.

-What do you need to include in your diary?
+What do you need to include in your planner?

 Will you be using it just for appointments?